Apple Sign-In

 To add login action:

-Before you test the app, you must download the code and configure the project in Xcode.
+For testing your app on a real device, you must configure the project in Xcode.
 This includes adding a team to your project and setting an appropriate signing certificate.

 Here's how you configure your project in Xcode: